ianjrobertson/cs-452-final-project/docs/implementation_plan.md

 **Key architectural decisions (from April 2 session) that shape Phases 2–3:**
 - **Two-tier supervision** — static global agents under a `GlobalSupervisor`, and a flat `DynamicSupervisor` for all runtime-spawned agents parameterized by init args.
-- **Three tiers of agents:** global static (EconomicAgent, NewsAgent RSS fallback, PolymarketAgent), dynamic by category (GdeltAgent, RedditAgent), dynamic per market (SynthesisAgent).
+- **Three tiers of agents:** global static (EconomicAgent, CongressAgent, NewsAgent RSS fallback, PolymarketAgent), dynamic by category (GdeltAgent, HackerNewsAgent), dynamic per market (SynthesisAgent).
-- **Dynamic agents are parameterized, not typed** — GdeltAgent/RedditAgent instances are scoped by category (`:finance`, `:politics`), CongressAgent/CLOBAgent by topic/market, SynthesisAgent by market.
+- **Dynamic agents are parameterized, not typed** — GdeltAgent/HackerNewsAgent instances are scoped by category (`:finance`, `:politics`), SynthesisAgent by market.
 All live under one `DynamicSupervisor`.
 - **Many-to-many signals** — `signals` table has no `market_id`.
 A `market_signals` join table holds `(market_id, signal_id, relevance_score)` since the same signal can be relevant to multiple markets with different scores.

 **Supervision tree:**